-According to its website, Qatar Airways will allow a passenger to travel with one falcon as an economy class passenger and a maximum of six falcons are permitted within the entire cabin -- but you'll have to pay for it, with rates ranging from $115 to $1,620 per bird.
-Etihad has similar regulations for flying with falcons, but Emirates requires all animals traveling in the cabin to be caged.
+According to its website, Qatar Airways will allow a passenger to travel with one falcon as an economy class passenger and a maximum of six falcons are permitted within the entire cabin – but you’ll have to pay for it, with rates ranging from $115 to $1,620 per bird.

 Royal Jordanian Airlines is slightly more accommodating, and allows two falcons per seat and a maximum of 10-15 falcons in the cabin at one time, depending on the aircraft.
 But such passengers will also be charged three times the normal excess baggage rate.

 German airline Lufthansa has hinted that it might allow passengers to carry their falcons on board in the future – it developed a prototype bird stand in 2014, called the “Falcon Master”, for VIP customers.